 Free shower and laundry facilities as well as a clothes resource.

-Free internet access and Wi-Fi as well as free use of our telephone.
+Free computer access and Wi-Fi as well as free use of our telephone.

 Basic computer lessons.

-Leisure activities which include a women's coffee morning, knitting club, reading group, arts and crafts class, computer skills training, library, daily newspapers, board games, TV room with daily film screenings, and an organised annual summer outings.
+Leisure activities which include a knitting club, make and mend club, arts and crafts class, library, daily newspapers, board games, TV room with daily film screenings, and an organised annual summer outings.

 Information, help and advice.